Our club is friendly, fun and helpful. Please contact the club commodore before race day if you would like help getting your boat ready for racing.

 - Hold up the whiteboard for boats to read when they arrive at the starting area.
 At the same time write down the name and number of each boat as well as who is skippering and who is crewing.

-- On queue from the Commodore start the race countdown sequence.
+- On cue from the Commodore start the race countdown sequence.

 - Countdown the start as one person looks down the starting line ready to sound a horn and shout out sail numbers of boats over early.
 Please do not comment on rule violations but take note of the situation and boats involved in any conflicts.